Kasiwadzaki/phoneBook/README.md

 Returns a [Contact](#single-person-or-single-contact)

->If {contactId} does not match throws IllegalArgumentsException with message: "No such contact exists"
+>If {contactId} does not match, will return Status Code 500 with message: "No such contact exists"

 ### Create Contact